 Participants enroll at TCTC for their freshman year and start their course work in the fall semester.
-Students are required to earn a minimum of 30 credit hours of university transfer course work and a 2.5 grade point average during their freshman year at TCTC.
+Students are required to earn a minimum of 30 transferrable credit hours and a 2.5 grade point average (GPA) during their freshman year at TCTC.
 (Course credits and GPA must be earned after high school graduation).
+All transferrable courses must have an earned grade of "C" or better to count towards Bridge requirements.
 Students meeting Bridge requirements will be admitted to Clemson for the subsequent fall semester without being required to resubmit a Clemson admission application.
 Students who do not meet these requirements are encouraged to apply for admission to Clemson at a later date.

 While grades earned at TCTC will not subsequently be included in a student's Clemson grade point ratio (GPR), the grades and credit hours a student earns at TCTC will count toward determining the student's eligibility for the South Carolina LIFE scholarship.

-Information for prospective students interested in enrolling in the Bridge to Clemson University program for the 2013 - 14 academic year:
+Information for prospective and incoming students interested in enrolling in the Bridge to Clemson program for the 2017-2018 academic year can be found here.

 NOTE: The Bridge to Clemson program is located on our Pendleton Campus, 7900 Hwy 76, Pendleton, SC 29670.